 The restaurant has now found a permanent home in the historic Paramount Square building at Gilbert Avenue and East McMillan Street.
 The cuisine will emphasize simplicity and seasonality, drawing from Mediterranean and Levantine traditions, along with those of the American South.
 Paramount Square Building, Walnut Hills

-that Bauer Farm Kitchen would lose its home at 435 Elm St. to redevelopment, many were left wondering where Jackson Rouse, the chef and owner, would take his cuisine.
+When word got out that Bauer Farm Kitchen would lose its home at 435 Elm St. to redevelopment, many were left wondering where Jackson Rouse, the chef and owner, would take his cuisine.
 The acclaimed chef is known for his farm-fresh, German-inspired cuisine at Bauer Farm Kitchen.
 Now, there’s something his fans can root for: a German-style beer hall in partnership with Listermann Brewing.
 The details are still under negotiation, but it is Rouse’s hope he can transition his culinary operation with little or no disruption.
 211 W. Fourth St., Downtown